-This plan describes how the Southeast Alaska (SEAK) salmon purse seine fishery will be managed during the 2020 season and includes expected run sizes, harvest strategies, and related management issues.
-The plan is based on the Alaska Department of Fish and Game (ADF&G) 2020 preseason pink salmon forecast, historical escapement data, fishery performance data, private nonprofit hatchery forecasts, and input through the Purse Seine Task Force process.
-ADF&G area management biologists listed at the end of this document can provide further details regarding the implementation of the plan in their respective areas.
+This plan describes how the Southeast Alaska (SEAK) salmon purse seine fishery will be managed during the 2021 season and includes expected run sizes, harvest strategies, and related management issues.
+The plan is based on the Alaska Department of Fish and Game (ADF&G or department) 2021 preseason pink salmon forecast, historical escapement data, fishery performance data, private nonprofit hatchery forecasts, and input through the Purse Seine Task Force process.
+ADF&G area management biologists listed at the end of this document can provide further details regarding the implementation of the plan in their respective management areas.
+Average, unless defined otherwise, refers to the most recent 10-year average (2011-2020).
+Harvest, escapement, and run forecasts and outlooks, unless otherwise indicated, are in numbers of fish.
+2021 statistical weeks can be referenced in Table 1.